If you're struggling to keep your business afloat, juggling numerous loans, and bills with little success, you're not alone.

-While a cash flow to total debt ratio well above 1, or 100%, tells you that a company has ample cash available to service its debts, that doesn’t necessarily mean that a value of less than 1 should be avoided where a potential investment is concerned.
+While a cash flow to total debt ratio well above 1 or 100% indicates that a company has ample cash available to service its debts, a value of less than 1 does not necessarily mean that it should be avoided as a potential investment.

-Certainly, in some situations, it can indicate too much debt or a lack of financial strength, but you should always consider the results of the cash to total liabilities ratio in light of a firm's historical performance.
+Instead, it is important to consider the results of the cash to total liabilities ratio in light of a firm's historical performance.

-Many large and successful corporations operate with cash to debt ratio values of less than 1, and these are warranted in many cases.
+It is worth noting that many large and successful corporations operate with cash to debt ratio values of less than 1.

 Cautions & Further Explanation